You’ve probably heard that employee recognition is important. But do you know why?

 Employee recognition doesn't just feel good — it can also boost productivity.
 According to a 2016 study in American Behavioral Scientist, public recognition has a positive impact on team performance.

-That's because when employees receive positive feedback for good work, they feel more motivated to strive to meet team goals.
+That's because when employees receive positive feedback for good work, they feel more confident and motivated to strive to meet team goals.

 Unfortunately, many organizations overlook the importance of creating a company culture that fosters recognition.
 65% of employees haven't received any form of recognition in the past year.